 The technique of treatment covered by this ordinance is different, namely the underwater cleaning and polishing of ships whose hulls are coated with Ecospeed.
-Ecospeed is a type of synthetic material without anti-fouling/ biocide which is very hard and is polished very smooth.
-This method of preserving ships' hulls is new and so is the request for its treatment.
+Ecospeed is a type of synthetic material without antifouling/biocide which is very hard and is polished very smooth.

+The extensive testing carried out by the Dutch government prior to issuing this special permit showed conclusively that there was no adverse environmental effect from any aspect of in-water cleaning of Ecospeed coated hulls This method of preserving ships' hulls is new and so is the request for its treatment.
 In view of the earlier mentioned researches this method of treatment is considered as more environmentally friendly than the traditional method of preservation and handling of ships' hulls.
 Indeed, there are no toxic substances used.

 At this time of writing, according to Mr. Thijs Poortvliet of the Netherlands Ministry of Public Works and Waterways, Ecospeed STC is the only underwater hull coating which may be cleaned in Dutch ports.
-Various entities such as shipyards in the Netherlands tried to appeal the Ordinance and have it rescinded and each such appeal was reviewed but none prevailed, and the decision outtesting carried out by the Dutch qovernment prior to issuing this special permit showed conclusively that there was no adverse environmental effect from any aspect of in-water cleaning of Ecospeed coated hulls lined in the 15th Feb 2010 Ordinance was upheld by the Dutch authorities.
+Various entities such as shipyards in the Netherlands tried to appeal the Ordinance and have it rescinded and each such appeal was reviewed but none prevailed, and the decision outlined in the 15th Feb 2010 Ordinance was upheld by the Dutch authorities.

-The Ordinance specifically granted permission for in-water cleaning of ship hulls at the following ports, as long as those hulls were coated with Ecospeed: Province Zuid-Holland:
+The Ordinance specifically granted permission for in-water cleaning of ship hulls at the following ports, as long as those hulls were coated with Ecospeed:

+Province Zuid-Holland:

 - Rotterdam

+- Schiedam

+- Vlaardingen

+- Scheveningen

 - Moerdijk

-- Schiedam

 - Dordrecht

-- Vlaardingen

 - Papendrecht

-- Scheveningen

 - Zwijndrecht